In Part 1 I argued how when taken to the extreme, empathy turns from a liberating tool into a set of shackles.

 The Care Bears don’t like that.
-They push for their consolation notes to those who don’t make the grade, and tell everyone to slow down so that the rest might catch up, and pretty soon everyone’s moving to the pace of the catch-up contingent, and nothing’s getting done.
+They push for their consolation notes to those who don’t make the grade, telling everyone to slow down so that the rest might catch up, and pretty soon everyone’s moving to the pace of the catch-up contingent and nothing’s getting done.

 How It Goes

-Walt Whitman put it best.
-He said, “The eager and often inconsiderate appeals of reformers and revolutionists are indispensable to counterbalance the inertia and fossilism marking so large a part of human institutions.”
+Walt Whitman put it best: “The eager and often inconsiderate appeals of reformers and revolutionists are indispensable to counterbalance the inertia and fossilism marking so large a part of human institutions.”

 Or, as I like to put it, let the able lead, and let the unable listen, learn, follow, and, yes, lead when they get things straight, reminding said leaders of what happens to those who become complacent.